-The growth in the sales of our products for the recent three month period was primarily driven by increased revenues from our FM broadcast radio tuners and microcontroller products.
-Such growth was offset in part by a decline in revenues from our modem products.
-Unit volumes of our products increased compared to the first quarter of 2006 by 27.8%.
-Average selling prices decreased by 13.4%.
+The growth in the sales of our products for the recent three and six month periods was primarily driven by increased revenues from our FM broadcast radio tuners and microcontroller products.
+Such growth was offset in part by a decline in revenues from our modem and ProSLIC products.
+Unit volumes of our products increased compared to the three and six months ended July 1, 2006 by 18.3% and 22.5%, respectively.
+Average selling prices decreased during the same periods by 13.7% and 13.4%, respectively.
 As our products become more mature, we expect to experience decreases in average selling prices.
 We anticipate that newly announced higher priced, next generation products and product extensions will offset these decreases to some degree.